 Disclosure: I was compensated for this post by Alberta Pulse Growers.
 All opinions and experiences are my own.

 This salad is made with two pulses!
 Do you know what pulses are?
-They are good for you food!
+They are a good for you food!
 Good for you and good for our planet!!
-Alberta Pulse Growers represent over 6,000 growers of field pea, dry bean, lentil, chickpea, faba bean and soybean in Alberta.
+Alberta Pulse Growers represent over 6,000 growers of field peas, dry beans, lentils, chickpeas, faba beans, and soybeans in Alberta.
 Peanuts are a legume but not in the pulse family.

 The little chickpea I am in love with lately.
 They are so easy to add to dishes.
 Canned chickpeas only need a quick rinse and you just toss them in!
 Did you know they are also called garbanzo beans?
 I like saying that sounding like Grover from Sesame Street, try it, it is fun, LOL!

 Kabuli chickpeas are the ones that are grown in southern Alberta.
 Pulses are high in nutrients including protein, fiber, iron, folate, and potassium.
 They are low in fat and cholesterol-free, making them a healthy option as both a meat and starch alternative.

 Peanuts and chickpeas go so wonderfully together in this colorful summer salad.
 Adding in the Thai dressing just boosts the flavor profile to a new level.
 The salad is a complete meal on its own or served over top of grilled chicken, fish, or steak it is stunning too.
 That is how I love to eat in the summer.
 Simple and scrumptious!

 - 1 cup chickpeas, drained and rinsed, picked over for loose skins

 - 2 celery stalks, sliced

 - 1/2 red pepper, sliced and cut in half